 - Bounce Rate – The percentage of people who visit a page on your website but leave without clicking on anything.

 - A/B Testing – A handy practice that involves making two versions of the same landing page with slightly altered design or copy, then putting both out to test and compare their effectiveness.
+Pretty Links includes a built-in split testing feature that allows you to do this.

 - ROI – A number that tells you how much money your action cost and how much money it made you in return.